-If your dog has a seizure, the first thing to do is call your vet, who will run diagnostic tests, starting with blood tests and a physical examination, in an effort to diagnose the cause.
+If your dog has a seizure, the first thing to do is call your vet, who will run diagnostic tests, starting with blood tests and a physical examination and possibly x-rays, in an effort to diagnose the cause.
 If initial testing is inconclusive, a veterinary neurologist may run a CT scan, an MRI, or perform a cerebrospinal fluid (CSF) tap to gather further information on your dog's condition.
 Fortunately, most seizures in dogs can be regulated with medication, though some break through seizures may be possible.
-But depending on the cause, simply avoiding an allergen or toxic substance, strengthening the brain or the liver, or using alternative therapies, like acupuncture, may help.
+But depending on the cause, simply avoiding a toxic substance, treating underlying conditions in the brain or the liver, or using alternative therapies, like acupuncture, may help.
 Sometimes, like in the case of a tumor, your dog will need surgery before its seizure episodes resolve.
 It is important that you adhere to your veterinarian's recommendations for a successful outcome.

 A prolonged seizure or a series of seizures that occur continuously are called status epilepticus.
 This is a dire situation that, if left untreated, can lead to brain damage, hyperthermia (elevated body temperature), and even death.
 Dogs in status epilepticus require hospitalization and often need a constant infusion of medication to stop the seizures.

 What Is Brain Disease in Dogs?

 Canine epilepsy is an idiopathic disease with no known cause.
 The typical onset ranges between the ages of 1 to 5 years and breed and family history can play a role in its development.
 There is no specific test to diagnose epilepsy, so advanced diagnostic testing (like a CT scan, MRI, and spinal tap) is often recommended in order to rule out other causes.
 However, sometimes a presumptive diagnosis is made when a dog fits the criteria for the disease.
 Many epileptic dogs respond quite well to drug therapy, needing it throughout their life to maintain a happy lifestyle.

 How to Prevent Seizures